by Anna Post

 At the risk of causing panic, it’s a myth that you have a year to send thank-you notes for your wedding presents.
 In the best-case scenario, thank yous are sent out within a day or so of receiving a gift.
 This isn’t just to be super-bride; it keeps you from being bogged down later on, and it also lets the giver know that their gift has been received.
 So, that said, between caterers, dress fittings, showers (which come with their own set of thank yous), and your day-to-day job, it’s understandable if you fall behind.
 Should this happen, aim to have all of your thank-you notes sent within a month of returning from your honeymoon.
 Still worried?
 Thank-you notes can also come from the groom!

-- This article originally appeared Anna Post's column in the Summer 2009 issue of Inside Weddings.
+- This article originally appeared in Anna Post’s column in the Summer 2009 issue of Inside Weddings.